Image Alt TextImage Alt TextImage Alt Text

 • Draft EA Public Review and Comment: August-September 2024 (completed)

-1. PMRF and Kōke‘e Park Geophysical Observatory Real Estate EIS (Department of the Navy, PMRF, NASA)
+1. PMRF and Kōke‘e Park Geophysical Observatory Real Estate EIS (Navy Region Hawai‘i, NASA)

 This is a joint NEPA/HEPA document: The applicants are preparing a single EIS compliant with both the Hawaiʻi Environmental Impact Statements law (HRS Chapter 343) and the National Environmental Policy Act as allowed under HAR §11-200.1-31.
 The HRS Chapter 343 triggers are: 1.
 Propose the use of state or county lands, HRS section 343-5(1); 2.
 Propose any use within any land classified as a conservation district, HRS section 343-5(2).